 \end{enumerate}

 If the answer to any of the questions is no, an element of the coding scheme may not be captured in the machine coding.
-In some cases, such as coding schemes with rare inclusion or exclusion criteria, this may be acceptable as long as the researcher is aware of the omission when interpreting results from machine coding.
-If the researcher thinks this is unacceptable, consider expanding the size of the training set or, if not already true, ensure the training set balances the presence and absence of the code.
+In some cases, such as coding schemes with inclusion or exclusion criteria that are rare in the data, this misalignment may be acceptable as long as the researcher is aware of the omission when interpreting results from machine coding.
+If the researcher thinks this misalignment is unacceptable, consider expanding the size of the training set to include more examples of underrepresented criteria.